uidaholib/HJCCC_source/pages/glossary.md

 # Glossary

-Technical terms and Japanese language phrases used in the HJCCC are presented here alphabetically.
+Technical and Japanese language terms used in the HJCCC are presented here alphabetically.
-Each term is defined and those that describe elements present on HJCCC items link to examples along with the term definition.
+Each term is defined here and those that describe elements present on HJCCC items will link to examples along with the term definition.
+For full citations for works cited can be found on the About page.

 {% capture letters %}{% for item in site.data.hjccc_glossary %}{{ item.term | slice: 0 | capitalize }};{% endfor %}{% endcapture %}
 {%- assign uniqueLetters = letters | split: ';' | uniq -%}